 Everyone wants to live in the best neighborhood.
 When searching for a home, a very common question that is asked of real estate professionals is, “how is the neighborhood?”
 A seasoned real estate agent should be able to provide neighborhood information for their clients such as the number of homes in a community, the percentage of owner-occupied owns versus non-owner occupied, recent comparable sales, and more.

 Once a home buyer has gone through all the necessary steps to ensure they are going to be proceeding with a home purchase, and they know what city they want to reside in there are other necessary steps to consider when choosing a neighborhood.
 Not all neighborhoods are right for every home buyer!
 It all depends on what the buyer is looking for whether it be a large lot, lifestyle, proximity to shopping, and more.

-One of the first considerations when selecting a neighborhood is determining whether or not it is in the buyer’s price range.
+One of the first considerations when searching for the best neighborhood is determining whether or not it is in the buyer’s price range.
 Some neighborhoods may have features that make certain areas have a higher value such as an ocean or waterfront view!
 Homes that back up to a busy street may not have the same value as a home on the same street with an interior location.Establish a budget and check out the affordability of neighborhoods to live in!Click To Tweet

 This is one of the most important considerations to take into account when searching for a neighborhood is to consider the schools.
 Even if a home buyer is not going to have children or is past the time of life when they have small children, schools are highly important.
 Consider re-sale!!
 If a home is located in a highly sought after location with desirable schools, then the buyer pool will be larger for selling.
 Always think resale!